gustinmi/rendezvous-opencode/README.md

 # Commute Tracker

+Rendezvous Service will facilitate easy meetups on crossings of our daily commute paths.
+Service records locations and proposes rendezvous points to users with similar commutes or commutes crossings.
+This service should facilitate p2p exchange of goods, books, services and would encourage reuse instead of purchasing new stuff.

+Modules:

-Backend that records user commute locations, stores them in a database, and determines whether two users' commutes intersect.
+- Backend that records user commute locations, stores them in a database, and determines whether two users' commutes intersect.
+- Simulation Frontend where clicks on openstreet map record location into database.

 ## Prerequisites